ax8ax/patipada/post/hillsidehermitage.op.1.attachment.md

 How to approach the whole stage of samādhi? [see MN 62](https://suttacentral.net/mn62/en/bodhi)

-Rather than forcefully watching a no composed, no unified, no calmed, no peaceful ... a no secluded breath bring live to thoughts of longing for the world...
+Rather than forcefully watching a no composed, no unified, no calmed, no peaceful ... a no secluded breath brings live to thoughts of longing for the world...

 *why not following buddha's advices?*